7Fruits/7fruits.github.io/_posts/2014-3-3-Hello-World.md

 published: true
 ---

-# This is my first blog with Jekyll
+# This is my first blog with Jekyll.
 ## Have fun!

 > He has made everything beautiful in its time.